 Some people say they love driving, but wish they were near their family more.

 According to TruckingTruth, finding the right job will take you balancing home life with work life.
-If you’re young with less attachments, being OTR might be right for you, at least for right now.
+If you’re young with fewer attachments, being OTR might be right for you, at least for right now.

 If you have a family that you would like to see, you have to decide between a higher paying OTR gig and a local company.
 Now, a local company might pay as well as an OTR, but you’re also not guaranteed to see your family as much as you’d like.
-They’re a bit harder to get, because the market is always more competitive.
+They’re a bit harder to get because the market is always more competitive.

 Yet those jobs do exist, and we know plenty of truckers who are excited to have them.
 Like we said, it’s all about finding the right balance.

 Well, what are the best paying trucking jobs?
 According to Trucks Training, here are the top 5 paying truck driving jobs!

 - Liquid hauling: Gas, chemicals, other hazmat are dangerous.
 That’s why this pays so well!